korenmiklos/talks/2021-09-30-noits/README.md

 Compute group-specific treatment effects and aggregate.
 (Callaway and Sant'Anna 2020)

 ## Problem with TWFE
+Model may be misspecified.
+Often, $\beta$ is heterogeneous or increases over treatment length.

+This is a problem if treatment is staggered, especially in long panel (our case).

+Long treated firms will act as a control, biasing $\hat\beta$.
+May even have different sign than all the individual treatment effects.

 ## Callaway - Sant'Anna solution
 $G_{i}$: time of treatment of unit $i$ (may be $\infty$)